Proxlight/Proxlight-Designer-v2/README.md

 ## 💡 Introduction

 Proxlight Designer was created to speed up the GUI-development process in Python.
-It uses the well-known design software [Figma](https://www.figma.com/) to make creating beautiful Tkinter GUIs in Python a piece of cake.
+It uses the well-known design software [Figma](https://www.figma.com/) to make creating beautiful Tkinter GUIs in Python.

 Proxlight Designer uses the Figma API to analyse a design file and create the respective code and files needed for the GUI.
 Even Proxlight Designer's GUI is created using Proxlight Designer.